spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-integrate-and-use-precise-decimal-numbers.md

 Decimals are immutable.
 This means that arithmetic operations with decimals return a new decimal object without impacting the original decimal object.
 Thus, the result of a decimal operation is always a new decimal.

-## Using a decimal value object in arithmetic, comparing, casting, and rounding operations
+## Use a decimal value object in arithmetic, comparing, casting, and rounding operations

 Decimal objects can use decimal objects, plain integers, and string values.
 They support not only arithmetic operations but also can be used with comparing, casting, and rounding methods.
 The following section provides an explanation of each of them with some examples.